 In HPTN 083 and 084, HIV testing at study sites includes use of HIV rapid tests, instrumented HIV antigen/antibody (Ag/Ab) combination tests, HIV discriminatory tests (e.g., the Geenius HIV 1⁄2 Confirmatory Assay), and HIV RNA tests.
-An ultrasensitive HIV DNA test, performed in real-time at the HPTN LC, is also used to help determine HIV status in selected cases (see below).
+An ultrasensitive HIV DNA test, performed in real-time at the HPTN LC, has also been used in the blinded phase of the trials and the OLE1 phase of the trials to help determine HIV status in selected cases (see below).
 The locally-available assays and the algorithms used for HIV diagnosis vary among study sites, based on local HIV testing guidelines.
 For example, some African sites confirm HIV infection using two HIV rapid tests, while other sites use a discriminatory test to confirm HIV infection.

 In the pre-OLE phases of the trials, study sites screened for HIV infection using one or two HIV rapid tests and an instrumented Ag/Ab test, using blood obtained by phlebotomy.
-In the OLE phase of the trials, the HIV testing algorithm was modified by the addition of an HIV RNA test with a limit of quantification of 50 copies/mL or less to screen for HIV infection at every study visit; this testing is in addition to the testing described in the HIV testing algorithm.
+In the OLE1 phase of the trials, the HIV testing algorithm was modified by the addition of an HIV RNA test with a limit of quantification of 50 copies/mL or less to screen for HIV infection at every study visit; this testing is in addition to the testing described in the HIV testing algorithm.
+In the OLE2 phase of the trials, HIV testing should follow local HIV testing guidelines.